Rookhope Terrace Cottage

 NEW TO HOLIDAY LETTINGS FOR 2014

 The Terrace Cottage is a charming stone built 2 bedroom cottage with original features and a really cosy feel set in a terrace of C19 mining dwellings.
-It has been recently refurbished to a high standard, and newly open for bookings this year so there are only a few reviews available.
+It has been recently refurbished to a high standard, and newly open for bookings this year so there are not many reviews available.
 As the owners, we use the cottage regularly and our objective has been to make it as comfortable as possible so have made sure the furnishings and linens are to a standard we would expect!!
 See more on our website.

 Set in the village of Rookhope in upper Weardale, you are in the heart of the Pennines, which gives amazing walking, cycling and touring opportunities.
 There are plenty of places to visit nearby and within a few minutes drive, from Hadrian's Wall to Beamish Museum and Cauldron Snout!